 Peter J. Strauss

-Peter J. Strauss is codirector and founder of the Elder Law Clinic, which provides representation to persons for whom a guardianship is sought and serves as court evaluator in guardianship proceedings.
+Peter J. Strauss is co-director and founder of New York Law School’s Elder Law Clinic, which provides representation to persons for whom a guardianship is sought and serves as court evaluator in guardianship proceedings.
 He also teaches the Elder Law course.
-He has been an adjunct professor at New York Law School since 1992 and was named distinguished practitioner in residence in the fall semester 2003.
+He has been an adjunct professor at NYLS since 1992 and was named distinguished practitioner in residence in the 2003 fall semester.

 Professor Strauss has served on the faculty of the Heckerling Institute on Estate Planning of the University of Miami School of Law and was an adjunct faculty member of the school’s Masters Program in Estate Planning from 1993 to 2000.
 He is a frequent lecturer on advance planning for older persons and persons with disabilities.

-An extensively published author on elder law, Strauss is the coauthor of Aging and the Law, a treatise for professionals.
-His most recent book (with Nancy M. Lederman) is The Complete Retirement Survival Guide: Everything You Need to Know to Safeguard Your Money, Your Health, and Your Independence (Facts on File, Inc., 2003).
+An extensively published author on elder law, Professor Strauss is the co-author of Aging and the Law, a treatise for professionals, and The Complete Retirement Survival Guide: Everything You Need to Know to Safeguard Your Money, Your Health, and Your Independence.
 He formerly wrote a column on “Law and Aging” for the New York Law Journal and now writes guest columns for that publication.